Yandex Cloud

 Note

-• The number of hosts you can create in a Yandex StoreDoc cluster depends on the selected disk type and the host class.
+• The number of hosts you can create together with a Yandex StoreDoc cluster depends on the selected disk type and host class.

-• Available disk types depend on the selected host class.
+• The available disk types depend on the selected host class.

 Creating a clusterCreating a cluster

-To create a Yandex StoreDoc cluster, you will need the vpc.user role, as well as the managed-mongodb.editor role or higher.
-For information on assigning roles, see the Identity and Access Management documentation.
+To create a Yandex StoreDoc cluster, you need the vpc.user role and the managed-mongodb.editor role or higher.
+For information on assigning roles, see this Identity and Access Management guide.

 Management console